mvrahden/go-enumer/README.md

 By defining enums on a linear scale, the validation time is of constant complexity.
 Type validation will be performed on every (de-)serialization.

+### CSV-File sources

+`go-enumer` can extract your enum definitions from CSV file sources if you target `-from=path/to.csv` in your enum's magic comment.
+You can even augment your enums with additional data columns.

+By default all additional data will be handled as strings.
+But `go-enumer` can parse your data and add typed Getter-funcs based on a column annotation syntax.
+It supports Go's built-in data types with the following syntax `<datatype>(your-column-name)`, e.g. `uint(area-in-square-meter)` or `float64(tolerance)`.
+Have a look at [the examples](examples/README.md) for further info.

 ### Supported features